 Cultural information relating to the patients clan group, kinship and family, language and spiritual beliefs are all things that the Tribunal will consider.

 Where possible, the Tribunal arranges for an Indigenous Tribunal member to sit on a hearing for an Aboriginal or Torres Strait Islander patient.
 The role of the member is to undertake a legal, medical or community role and talk with the patient and provide the other panel members with cultural information such as cultural interpretations of mental health and mental illness.

-The Tribunal currently has six Indigenous members in Queensland, five who sit as community members and one who sits as a legal member.
-Patients and Indigenous Mental Health Workers say they are more comfortable when they see an Indigenous member on the panel and are more likely to take part in the hearing.
+The Tribunal currently has nine Indigenous members in Queensland, seven who sit as community members and two who sit as legal members.
+Patients and Indigenous Mental Health Alcohol and Other Drugs Workers say they are more comfortable when they see an Indigenous member on the panel and are more likely to take part in the hearing.